Using inspection results to negotiate a better price

 You’ve found the perfect property and you’re ready to move forward with putting in an offer and getting a pre-purchase building and pest inspection done.
 Who are you going to call?

-Vital Building & Pest Inspections have over 20 years of experience in building restoration and building inspections.
+Vital Building Inspections Sydney have over 20 years of experience in building restoration and building inspections.
 With our team of dedicated and experiences inspectors, such as Head Inspector Peter Ezeigwe, we have seen it all and understand the causes, fixes and costs.